-Retirement Wealth Advisors has over 19,000 clients, almost all of whom are individuals with and without a high net worth.
+Retirement Wealth Advisors has thousands of clients, most of whom are individuals with and without a high net worth.
 However, its client base extends beyond individual investors, as it also works with trusts, estates, businesses, charitable organizations, pension plans, profit-sharing plans and investment advisors.

 You must have at least $25,000 in investable assets to work with Retirement Wealth Advisors.
 In some cases, though, the firm may waive this requirement.